unqueued/kw-maps/README.md

 # kw-maps
-### Kane's Wrath Custom Maps by erlNite (past erl115 / kirasaitru)
+### Kane's Wrath Custom Maps by erlNite (past erl115/Kirasaitru)

-#### Update 24/01/2019: Please don't ask me to edit or create more maps.
-Take a look at my tutorials on how to learn to create and edit maps yourself :) I may add a Patreon link in the future, where people that want me to make new maps can Subscribe to my Patreon site if they want more maps.
+#### Update 2019: From now on I'm only going to upload new maps at my [Patreon](https://www.patreon.com/erlNite) site, so you will need to Subscribe to get a hold of my new maps.
+I will not edit or create new maps for the public any longer.
+You can still download and play my older maps published here of course :)

-At this GitHub site you can find all my past and present custom maps, or maps in progress, and download, edit or play in-game/multiplayer.
-Some of the maps (the tank missions mostly) are created from original maps by others which are credited in the intro of the maps.
+At this site you'll find all my past KW custom maps to download, edit or play in-game/multiplayer.
+Some few of the maps (the tank missions mostly) are created from original maps by other map makers which are credited in the intro of the map.

-Be aware that a few of my maps (especially recent ones), may have some desync issues when played online.
-To solve this, you must play the map solo in Skirmish mode.
+Be aware that a few of my maps (especially recent ones) may have some desync issues when played online (because they were not tested enough).
+If encountered, to solve this you must play the map solo in Skirmish mode.
 In other words, playing a map in solo/singleplayer mode will not cause any desyncs.
-Desyncs (and bugs generally) are the worst aspect of C&C3 Kane's Wrath Online, these are hard to detect when playing solo, and some times hard, but mostly time consuming to fix...
+Desyncs (and bugs generally) are the worst aspect of C&C3 Kane's Wrath Online, these are hard to detect when playing solo, and some times hard, but mostly time consuming to fix.
+Most of my maps (especially the most poular ones) does not have any desync issues, because they have been tested with online players.

-If my maps are edited, please give me some credits :)
+If my maps are edited, please give me some credits, thank you.
 For people who want to edit or create a new custom map, take a look in the Worldbuilder section.
 Tutorial link can be found below.